Two British women injured in Zanzibar acid attack

 The Britons were expected to fly home on Thursday.

-The attack comes during the tourist season in the historic town and after a Zanzibar Muslim leader, Sheikh Fadhil Suleiman Soraga, was hospitalized with acid burns in a November attack.
+The attack comes during the tourist season in the historic town and after a Zanzibar Muslim leader, Sheikh Fadhil Suleiman Soraga, was hospitalised with acid burns in a November attack.

 Two Christian leaders were killed early this year in separate attacks.